 Assistance for Graduate Students Traveling to the January 2015 Convention

 The Executive Council has voted to allot funds to provide partial travel reimbursement of $400 to graduate students who are members of the MLA by 30 June 2014 and will travel to the January 2015 convention in order to attend preconvention workshops, sessions in their areas of scholarly interest, meetings with job counselors, or interviews.
 Graduate students are eligible to receive travel grants only once during their graduate school tenure.
 The council is particularly concerned with helping students who have no support for convention attendance from their institutions or other sources, who incur substantial costs for travel to and from the convention, and who have never received an MLA travel grant of any kind.
-Funds are available to cover a limited number of awards; if applications exceed available funds, preference will be given to applicants who are not receiving funding from their institutions or other sources.
+Funds are available to cover a limited number of awards.

 Members may apply online